Loggerhead

 Loggerhead Sea-Turtle eggs usually hatch at night, early morning, or late in the afternoon, but not necessarily in synchrony.1,7 Some hatchlings are unable to dig their way out of the nest and perish.7 During nocturnal emergence, the presence of artificial lighting affects the orientation of hatchlings,7 which may result in mortality caused by traffic, dehydration, exhaustion, or predation.33,34 During diurnal emergence, desiccation can also cause hatchling mortality.35 It is estimated that less than 0.1% of the hatchlings reach adulthood.36

-In addition to predation by sharks, large fish, and dogs,1 causes of mortality of adult Loggerheads include red tides, ingestion of plastic, collision with boats, interactions with fishing gear, direct harvesting for meat consumption (although their meat may cause food poisoning),37 and oil spills.1,3840 Individuals of Caretta caretta are parasitized by a variety of worms and leeches, and are colonized by cnidarians (including hydrozoans, sea anemones, sea whips, and hard coral), molluscs (such as bivalves and sea snails), bristle worms, arthropods (for example, barnacles, amphipods, isopods, and crabs), bryozoans, tunicates, remoras, and algae.1 The estimated maximum lifespan of members of C. caretta is 67 years.41
+In addition to predation by sharks, large fish, and dogs,1 causes of mortality of adult Loggerheads include red tides, ingestion of plastic, collision with boats, interactions with fishing gear, direct harvesting for meat consumption (although their meat may cause food poisoning),37 and oil spills.1,3840 Individuals of Caretta caretta are parasitized by a variety of worms and leeches, and are colonized by cnidarians (including hydrozoans, sea anemones, sea whips, and hard coral), mollusks (such as bivalves and sea snails), bristle worms, arthropods (for example, barnacles, amphipods, isopods, and crabs), bryozoans, tunicates, remoras, and algae.1 The estimated maximum lifespan of members of C. caretta is 67 years.41

 Reader support helps us keep the Reptiles of Ecuador book 100% free.